buildpacks/rfcs/text/0000-flatten-feature.md

 The new flags to be included are:

-- `--flatten` will flatten all the Buildpacks in one layer
-- `--flatten --depth=<int>` If there are composite buildpack to be flatten, `depth` is the high in the buildpack dependency tree to start flattening the buildpacks
-- `--flatten --flatten-exclude=<buildpacks>` will flatten all the Buildpacks in one layer excepts the ones specified under the `flatten-exclude` flag
-- `--flatten --flatten-include=<buildpacks>` will flatten the Buildpacks specified after the `flatten-include` flag into a single layer.
+- `--flatten=<buildpacks>` will flatten the Buildpacks specified after the `flatten` flag into a single layer.
 Can be used more than once, with each use resulting in a single layer.

 We also need to define how a platform implementor needs to consume a flatten buildpackpage or builder.